Fire and rescue services

 More information:

-To enter and leave Venezuela, dual national children aged under 18 who travel alone or with one parent will need a certified copy of their birth certificate and a notarised letter of consent signed by both parents.
-The permit must be obtained through the nearest local SAREN office, or the respective Court for Children and Adolescents.
+To enter and leave Venezuela, children of any nationality under 18 years who travel alone or with one parent will need a certified copy of their birth certificate and a notarised permit.
+The permit must be obtained through the nearest local SAREN office or the respective Court for Children and Adolescents.
 It must include all the relevant travel details.

 If the child resides overseas, the permit and birth certificate must be certified by a Venezuelan embassy or consulate.
 The child should carry this travel permit while travelling within the country and also at time of departure from Venezuela.
 Children may be denied exit from the country otherwise.
 Both documents must be translated into Spanish.